Authentic Lessons for 21st Century Learning

 Explore

-Students will reflect on and respond to the Thumbprint Autobiography handout.
+Students reflect on and respond to the Thumbprint Autobiography handout.
 Using the Question Generating strategy, students will compose their own questions to answer in their Thumbprint Autobiography.

 Explain

-Students will create an original Thumbprint Autobiography multimodal narrative using the pre-writing from the Thumbprint Autobiography handout and their own Question Generating questions.
+Students create an original Thumbprint Autobiography multimodal narrative using the pre-writing from the Thumbprint Autobiography handout and their own Question Generating questions.

 Extend

-Students will publish their narratives by presenting their final work in a modified Gallery Walk to their classmates.
+Students publish their narratives by presenting their final work in a modified Gallery Walk to their classmates.

 Evaluate